Re-anchoring Quantum Monte Carlo with Tensor-Train Sketching: Implementation of cp-AFQMC on Transverse-Field Ising Model

 which yields the desired decomposition \eqref{eq:operator decomposition}.
 Here, the matrices $\sigma_i^z\sigma_j^z$ are diagonal, thus the equality is exact in \eqref{eq:hs general}, and no extra Trotter error will be introduced.
 Since the Hamiltonian contains two different terms $B_{H_2}$ and $B_{H_1/2}$, to make cp-AFQMC more efficient, we modify Algorithm~\ref{alg:cp-AFQMC} slightly as follows.

 We remark that all of the entries in both the matrices $B_{H_1/2}$ and $B_{H_2}$ are non-negative.
 Thus, if we apply $B_{H_1/2}B_{H_2}B_{H_1/2}$ to a wavefunction with all the entries being positive, it returns another all-positive-entry function.
+Therefore, by choosing a trial function with all positive entries, the walkers will remain such a form, thus it always holds $\braket{\Psi_\mathrm{tr},\phi_k^{(n)}}>0$.
+The trial wavefunction \eqref{eq:initial trial} satisfies the condition, thus there will be no sign problem if one runs cp-AFQMC with this fixed trial function.